pulp-platform/padrick/docs/config_file.rst

-Combining this chapter with the knowledge from `mini expression language <Mini Expression language>`_ we now have all the ingredients to define more complex mux groups.
-The key realization is, that mux_groups can be templated using the mini expression language like we templated the port/pad instance names and descriptions in the examples on *Generating Multiple Ports/Pads with Regular Structure*.
+Combining this chapter with the knowledge from `mini expression language <Mini Expression language>`_ we now have all the ingredients to define more complex IO multiplexing schemes.
+The key realization is, that mux_groups can be templated using the mini expression language like we templated the port/pad instance names and descriptions in the examples on `<Generating Multiple Ports/Pads with Regular Structure_>`_.

 Lets consider the following example: